ruby/www.ruby-lang.org/en/installation/index.md

 {% endhighlight %}

-The installed version is typically the latest version of Ruby available at the release time of the specific distro version.
+The installed version is typically the latest version of Ruby available at the release time of the specific distribution version.

 ### portage (Gentoo)